Left out: Rays’ all-left-handed-hitting order historic

 “We knew we were left-handed heavy coming into the season.
 We’ve added a couple of left-handed hitters,” Cash said.
 “Thinking about it last night after the game, we don’t know their pitcher very well, Triggs.
 We’re not even sure how deep he’ll go in the game, but we know we have plenty of right-handers that if they decide to go left-handed at certain points, we have options.”

-Roenicke said when bench coach Jerry Narron gave him the Rays’ lineup, he thought it was wrong.
+Boston manager Ron Roenicke said when bench coach Jerry Narron gave him the Rays lineup, he thought it was wrong.